 Many gardeners find that it is more reliable to plant snapdragons annually.
 This way they know they will have long blooming snapdragons each year; if perennial varieties come back or last year’s seeds sprout, it’s just more blooms to enjoy.
 Snapdragons are considered cool season plants.
-While cold temperatures cause dieback, extreme heat can also kill them.
+While cold temperatures cause die-back, extreme heat can also kill them.
 In northern climates, snapdragon seeds or plants are planted in spring after the danger of frost has passed.
 In southern climates, zone 9 or above, snapdragons are oftentimes planted in autumn to provide colorful blooms throughout the winter.
 Perennial snapdragons generally do best in zones 7 to 9.

 - Spanish snapdragons are known to be hardy in zones 5-8.

-- The short-lived perennial variety Eternal, hardy in zones 7-10, has colorful, long blooming, flowers and green and white variegated foliage.
+- The short-lived perennial variety Eternal, hardy in zones 7-10, has colorful, long blooming flowers and green and white variegated foliage.

 - The Snap Daddy and Autumn Dragons series are also well-known perennial varieties of snapdragon.

 For reliable, long blooming annual snapdragons, try the Rocket, Sonnet, or Liberty series.
 Other common annual snapdragons include Plum Blossom, Candy Showers, and the Solstice Mix.
 Hybrids like Bright Butterflies or Madame Butterfly are annuals with azalea-like blooms.